ianberg-volpe/GMNSpy/spec/md/link-properties-geometry_id.md

-# Untitled any in undefined Schema
+# Untitled any in link Schema

 ```txt
 undefined#/properties/geometry_id